If you look at dental practices in America, you’ll see many 70 and even 80 something-year-old dentists still working close to full-time schedules.

 If you’re putting money away for the tax bomb in a brokerage account separate from retirement savings, put away more in that brokerage account if you can afford to after fully funding retirement.
 Then you’ll just be setting yourself up to be financially free at an even younger age.

 Most dentists are not saving nearly enough for their futures.
 You can’t use the same playbook that the older generation of dentists used and expect to come out ahead.
-After all, their dentist student loan debt balances they came out with were in some cases less than 1/10th of what many students owe today.
+After all, their dentist student loan debt balances they came out with were in some cases less than one-tenth of what many students owe today thanks to the ever-rising cost of dental school tuition.

 A higher savings rate and more frugality will be required to figure out how to pay off dental school debt and be successful financially.